-Systemic Risk in the Insurance Sector - A Review of General Issues and Some Findings on Large Insurers in Bermuda
+Systemic Risk in the Insurance Sector: A Review of Current Assessment Approaches

-Keywords: financial crisis, insurance sector, investment, macroprudential, systemic risk, SIFI, G-SII
+Keywords: financial crisis, insurance sector, macroprudential, systemic risk, SIFI, G-SII